Youssef-Shehata/EduToons/README.md

 ## 🤝 Acknowledgments

-This research was conducted as part of a graduation project at [Your Institution].
+This research was conducted as part of a graduation project at Ain Shams University.
 Special thanks to the faculty advisors and research participants who contributed to this work.

 ## 📄 License